(scroll down for 150 word + 200 word bio)

-She often performs on her electric vintage toy organ, an instrument she bought on eBay that suits her body and engages her disability on a compositional and performative level.
-Her debut full-length album, Breaking and Entering, featuring toy organ, voice, and electronic sampling of both sources was released in 2020 on New Amsterdam Records, and was praised by New Sounds as “a powerful response to something (namely, physical disability of any kind) that is still too often stigmatized, but that Joyce has used as a creative prompt.”
-Additionally, she performed original songs orchestrated by Christopher Theofanidis with the Albany Symphony and conducted by David Alan Miller, and praised as “ethereal, eerie, magical” by The Daily Gazette.
+Joyce frequently performs on an electric vintage toy organ—an instrument she found on eBay that physically suits her body and conceptually embodies her engagement with disability in sound.
+Her debut album, Breaking and Entering (New Amsterdam Records, 2020), featuring toy organ, voice, and electronics, was described by New Sounds as “a powerful response to something… still too often stigmatized, but that Joyce has used as a creative prompt.”
+Her orchestrated songs by Christopher Theofanidis with the Albany Symphony, conducted by David Alan Miller, were described as “ethereal, eerie, magical” by The Daily Gazette.

-Molly is a graduate of The Juilliard School (graduating with scholastic distinction), Royal Conservatory in The Hague (recipient of the Frank Huntington Beebe Fund Grant), and Yale School of Music.
-She holds an Advanced Certificate and Master of Arts in Disability Studies from CUNY School of Professional Studies, has done doctoral studies in artistic research as part of the Dr. Artium program between Graz and Zurich Universities of the Arts, and is an alumnus of the National YoungArts Foundation.
-She has studied with Samuel Adler, Martin Bresnick, Guus Janssen, David Lang, Missy Mazzoli, Martijn Padding, Christopher Theofanidis, and has served on the composition faculty of New York University, Wagner College, and Berklee Online, teaching subjects including Disability and the Arts, Music Technology, Music Theory, and Orchestration.
-She is currently a Dean’s Doctoral Fellow at the University of Virginia, focusing on Composition and Computer Technologies.
+She holds degrees from The Juilliard School (with scholastic distinction), the Royal Conservatory in The Hague (as a Frank Huntington Beebe Fund fellow), and Yale School of Music.
+She earned an Advanced Certificate and MA in Disability Studies from CUNY.
+She has taught at NYU, Wagner College, and Berklee Online, leading courses in Disability and the Arts, Music Technology, Music Theory, and Orchestration.
+Currently, she is a Dean’s Doctoral Fellow at the University of Virginia, focusing on Composition and Computer Technologies.
+Many of her projects are represented by INTERIM, a boutique management consortium led by Candace Feldman.

 photo by Shervin Lainez